usegalaxy-eu/PathoGFAIR/README.md

-# PathoGFAIR: Galaxy FAIR and Adaptable Workflows for Pathogen Detection and Tracking
+# PathoGFAIR: Galaxy FAIR and Adaptable Workflows for Pathogen Detection, Tracking and Samples Comparison

 ## Overview